 With the rapid growth of the LED market, correct product selection is imperative to ensure LED performance and lifetime.
-In Part 1 of this paper we discussed the importance of proper thermal management, including the various ways to ensure maximum heat dissipation in LED systems.
-The effect of excessive heat generation was discussed in direct correlation to LED lifetime.
-Similarly, in Part 2 we will also be discussing LED lifetime; in this paper we will highlight the use of LEDs in various environments and introduce how to specify appropriate protection under such conditions.
+Jade Bridges, Electrolube's Global Technical Support Manager, will highlight the use of LEDs in various environments and introduce how to specify appropriate protection under such conditions.